nvmedirect/nvmedirect/README.md

 exmaple/nvmed_example directory.

-# Contacts
+## Contacts

 The NVMeDirect framework is being currently maintained by [Computer Systems Laboratory](http://csl.skku.edu) in Sungkyunkwan University, South Korea.
+NVMeDirect is an on-going work and we welcome your contribution and feedback.
 If you have any questions or suggestions, please contact the following people.

 - Hyeong-Jun Kim (hjkim@csl.skku.edu)